SamuelBucheliZ/bfh-apptrans-exercise/README.md

 ### Setup
 - form teams of 3-4 people
   - try to make the teams cross-functional, so you have technical and business expertise in your team
-- add your team to the whiteboard and indicate the desired time slots for
+- let us know who is in your team and indicate the desired time slots for your team for:
   - Milestone "Cloud Scope" (max.
 1 hour after beginning the exercise)
   - Review (towards the end of the exercise, before final presentations)